-What if I told you “immersive mode” was coming to Chrome OS?
-Are you happy with your full-screen mode on your Chromebook?
+What if I told you the coveted full-screen “immersive mode” was coming to Chrome OS just like how it is on Android?

 It’s not bad, right?